c-blake/hldiff/README.md

 Linux kernel `git log -p`. { `delta` does (or tries to do) more work to syntax highlight the text on a per prog.lang basis. } I've not timed various `git diff --word-diff-regex` configs, but regexes get awfully slow and git does not go multi-threaded for highlighting purposes.
-So, `hldiff` may be the only way to highlight diff output that does not make users wait longer on already slow jobs.
+So, `hldiff` may be the only way (at present) to highlight diff output that does not make users wait longer on already slow jobs.

 Intallation
 ===========